kjh-bryan/shop-n-cop/README.md

 <img src="https://github.com/kjh-bryan/shop-n-cop/blob/master/images/flow.gif" alt="Logo" height="400">
 </div>

-ShopNCop is an application for Shopping goers to looking for the best deals across online stores
+ShopNCop is a mobile application for buyers to look for the best deals across online stores.

-ShopNCop aims to enhance shopping experiences.
-Integrated with real time product data, users can easily search for products, view detailed information, and compare prices across different online retailers simply by uploading an image or typing in keywords!
+ShopNCop strives to improve the shopping experiences by integrating with real-time product data.
+With ShopNCop, users can easily search for products, view detailed information, and compare prices across different online retailers simply by

+1. Uploading an image
+2. Typing keywords

 <!-- Here's a blank template to get started: To avoid retyping too much info.
 Do a search and replace with your text editor for the following: `github_username`, `repo_name`, `twitter_handle`, `linkedin_username`, `email_client`, `email`, `project_title`, `project_description`
 -->
 <p align="right">(<a href="#readme-top">back to top</a>)</p>